top of page

 The relationships that First Nations, Inuit, and Métis across Canada have with the land all Canadians live on and enjoy.
 Truth and reconciliation is not only a list of calls to action.
 To me, these words speak to our collective responsibility as all people to live in truth, reckon with what is out of alignment, and repair what needs repairing.

 I have personally been transformed through the teachings of elders and the sharing of stories through knowledge keepers.
 These stories and the stories within all my interactions guide me to see what needs to be seen.
-It's like Richard Wagamese says in his book Embers:
+Richard Wagamese says in his book Embers:

 "We're all storytellers, really.
 That's what we do.
 That is our power as human beings.